fadden/CiderPress2/WineNotes.md

 Unfortunately, Segoe UI isn't accessible from Wine.
 Fortunately, Consolas is.
 To add it:

+ - If you're not still in the app configuration menu:
    - Ctrl+click the app icon, select "Show Package Contents".
    - Open the "Contents" folder, and double-click "Wineskin".
  - Click "Winetricks".
  - Expand the "fonts" item, and click the checkbox next to "consolas" ("MS Consolas console font").
  - Click "Run".
+Click "Yes" to confirm.

 This does a whole bunch of work.
 When it's done, you'll have a copy of the Consolas font family files in "Contents/drive_c/windows/Fonts".
-Unfortunately you can't just copy .ttf files in there and have them recognized; otherwise you could just copy them out of C:\Windows\Fonts and be done.
-(It's possible that the emulated app isn't finding Segoe UI for some other reason.)
+Click "Close" to close Winetricks, close the KegworksConfig window, then double-click on the application icon to test your installation.

 Installing the Tahoma font helped on Linux, but had no noticeable effect on macOS (but macOS without Tahoma looks about the same as Linux with it).